-Let’s go back in time.
+Let’s go back in time, shall we?
 The first “documented” history of Dublin begins with the Viking Raids during the 8th and 9th century.
-This term was coined by Dudo of Saint Quentin and refers to a time period in which activities, such as war battles, began.
+This term was coined by Dudo of Saint Quentin and refers to a time period where activities, such as war battles, began.
 Like many parts of Europe, the first documented history of Dublin is disputed.
 While many think the Viking settlement of 841AD, known as Dyflin, was the first, others say it was predated by a Christian ecclesiastical settlement known as “Duiblinn.”
-Skipping a ton of history and three centuries worth of viking rules, by the time the 18th century rolled around, the English had established control and imposed the harsh Penal Laws on the Catholic majority of Ireland’s population.
+Skipping a ton of history and three centuries’ worth of Viking rules, by the time the 18th century rolled around, the English had taken control and inflicted the harsh Penal Laws on the Catholic majority of Ireland’s population.
 To be frank, it has never been easy to be an Irishman in Ireland.
 You may be asking yourself, “of all places, why Ireland?”
 I asked myself the same question.
-Despite the fact that it’s a big island with many positive characteristics nowadays, back then, Ireland didn’t quite have its cultural status yet.
-It wasn’t known for anything in particular.
+Despite the fact that it’s a big island with many positive characteristics nowadays, back then, Ireland’s cultural status wasn’t quite developed.
+In other words, it wasn’t known for anything in particular.
 The Vikings were good at sailing and ransacking, and traveling to Ireland was easy.
 Once they arrived, they took advantage of how small the country was and collected vital information in a brisk manner.
 Throughout time, Ireland was a country that was always able to bounce back and recover quickly.
 It brings me peace of mind to learn this.
-Ireland has moved mountains within me, and after only visiting the country once, I can confidently say that this is my new favorite travel destination thus far.
+Ireland has certainly moved mountains within me, and after only visiting the country once, I can confidently say that this is my new favorite travel destination thus far.
 Hope you enjoyed the little history lesson.

 Bartender: “What can I get for you, my dear?”